deco3500/potential-chainsaw/README.md

 ### Clancy O'Reilly - 43709672 - IT, Research and coordination

+Researched topics explored including matrix types and application, comment and fourm methods and rating systems.
-Researched the topics explored and wrote intorductory paragraphs for the promotional page.
+Wrote intorductory text for early promotional page.

 ### Nathan Squire - 43930421 - IT, Design and UI/UX